Mushroom farmer in Delhi buys 10 plane tickets; Allows migrant workers fly back home in Bihar

 Coronavirus outbreak: India records another spike in number of positive cases; Death toll over 4,500

-Arriving at the Indira Gandhi International Airport to board the 6 am flight to Patna on Thursday, one of the worker said, "I had never thought I will get to sit in an airplane, our employer made the arrangements for us."
+Arriving at the Indira Gandhi International Airport to board the 6 am flight to Patna on Thursday, one of the workers said, "I had never thought I will get to sit in an airplane, our employer made the arrangements for us."

 The workers further went on to say that they cannot believe they are going to their villages in Samastipur, not walking or cycling thousands of kilometres, or scrambling for a seat on a bus or train, but on a plane.

 "I never imagined in my life that I would be travelling in a plane.
 I don't have words to express my happiness.
-I am also little bit nervous about what I have to do when we reach the airport tomorrow," a migrant worker said.
+I am also a little bit nervous about what I have to do when we reach the airport tomorrow," a migrant worker said.

 Coronavirus crisis: 84 per cent of Maharashtra returnees account for new COVID-19 cases in Karnataka